Unviray/pyfield/CONTRIBUTING.rst

 axception concerning docstrings:

-when using multiline docstrings, keep the opening and closing triple quotes on their own lines and add an empty li'e after it.
+when using multiline docstrings, keep the opening and closing triple quotes on their own lines and add an empty line after it.
 Using yapf is recommended.

 .. code-block:: python